-Paul’s broad research interests lie at the intersection of geography, philosophy and social and cultural theory.
-His work focuses on the development of specifically geographic engagements with phenomenology, post-structuralism and deconstruction, and, in particular, with the writings of Emmanuel Levinas and Jacques Derrida.
-His recent research has been concerned with the incommunicable and the ‘non-relational’; with aspects of existence which exceed stable knowledge and representation and with understanding the implications of such 'aspects' for the constitution of knowledge, the nature of sociality and subjectivity and the performance of politics.
-In the context of contemporary geographic work his work has been associated with the development of 'non-representational theories' and has engaged with issues around performative, affectual and, most recently, relational geographies.
+Paul’s research interests lie at the intersection of geography, philosophy and social and cultural theory.
+His work focuses on the development of specifically geographic engagements with phenomenology, post-phenomenology and deconstruction.
+In the context of contemporary geographic work his work has been associated with the development of 'non-representational' theories.

 Paul’s current research has three main themes.
-Firstly, an on-going series of papers which explore the ‘radically passive’ or non-intentional nature of corporeal existence, (for example, vulnerability, susceptibility, suffering, lassitude and sleep), and which consider the existential, ethical and political significance of these aspects of being a body.
-Secondly, an examination of the act of bearing witness or giving testimony to traumatic or so-called ‘unspeakable’ events and, in particular, the singular nature of such acts, (in terms of, for example, structure, grammar, rhythm, timbre), and the problems which they consequently pose to the development of social scientific knowledge.
-Thirdly, and most recently, the beginnings of a project on thanato-geographies, or, the geographies of death and the dead, particularly with regard to memory, fidelity and sociality.
+First; an focus on the ‘radically passive’ or non-intentional nature of corporeal existence, (for example, vulnerability, susceptibility, suffering, lassitude, sleep, boredom), and the existential, ethical and political significance of these aspects of being a body.
+Second; an examination of the act of bearing witness or giving testimony to traumatic or so-called ‘unspeakable’ events.
+Third; an on-going interest in the implications of finitude and mourning for social and political thought.

 Paul joined the Geography Department in 2000.
 He completed his BA (hons) in Geography (1994) at the Department of Geography, University of Liverpool, and an MSc in Society and Space (1996) and PhD (2000) at the School of Geographical Sciences, University of Bristol.